Tarangire National Park, Northern Tanzania

 The staff could not have been more charming and efficient - the food was out of this world with delicacies such as the very best Tanzanian beef and supremely wonderful chocolate fondant for pudding with hand made ice cream - we could tell that the chef in residence was benefiting from the training he was receiving from a Michelin starred chef!

-We had the most beautiful sundowner on the shores of Lake Manyara, watching the water turn the color of molten gold as the sun disappeared over the escarpment.
+We had the most beautiful sundowner on the shores of Lake Manyara, watching the water turn the colour of molten gold as the sun disappeared over the escarpment.

 I hugely recommend this to anyone who wants to see a bit more of Tanzania - and would not hesitate to return myself.